invictus-integration/docs-ifa/framework/components/pubsub-rmq.md

 ## General Information

 * 	Basic Authentication is used for API Authentication, this will require authentication for each connector
 *   Passwords for API authentication - ApiKey1 and ApiKey2 will be stored in KeyVault
 *   Each request can have a max size of 100mb
-*	Each message resuest can have a maximum message size of 25mb
-*   Timeout for Subscribe is set to 75 seconds by default
-*   Blob Storage will only be used when message is greater than 256kb.
-This is configurable at API level.
+*   Blob Storage will only be used when message is greater than 20mb.
+This is configurable in the environmental variables.
 *   Subscribe should always use the LogicAppName as the subscription property.
 This can be done when using ARM deployments or typed manually
 *   A message id is automatically generated per message sent.
 *	Once saving the newly created subscriber logic app an automatic run will be triggered.
+*	The Storage Container is defined as "***invictus-pubsub-messages***"
+*	The Storage Table Name is defined as "***InvictusPubSubRmqSubscribers***"
+*	The Storage Table Partition Key is defined as "***RMQueue***"

 ## RabbitMQ Specific